-I Wore Only Slow & Recycled Fashion For One Week & Here's What I Learned — PHOTOS
+Why I Wore Only Slow & Recycled Fashion All Week

 If the Paris climate talks have you feeling like you want to take personal action towards a sustainable environmental future, but don’t know where to start, consider your closet.
 Every dollar you spend supports an institution of some kind, and I wore only slow and recycled fashion for one week to show it’s possible to escape the environmentally, socially, and economically unsustainable fast fashion industry and still rock my personal style.